kubeflow/website/content/en/docs/components/katib/early-stopping.md

   alt="UI form to deploy an early stopping Katib experiment" class="mt-3 mb-3 border border-info rounded">

-### View the early stopping experiment results
+## View the early stopping experiment results

-You have to install [jq](https://stedolan.github.io/jq/download/), to run bellow commands.
+You have to install [jq](https://stedolan.github.io/jq/download/), to run below commands.

 Check early stopped trials in your experiment: